-Holly is Policy Associate at the CASH Campaign of Maryland.
+Holly is Policy Manager at the CASH Campaign of Maryland.
 Holly’s focus includes research and advocacy on issues related to financial stability, consumer protection, workforce development and wealth disparities.
 Holly graduated from the University of Maryland School of Social Work with a Master of Social Work degree in 2016, and from the University of Maryland Francis King Carey School of Law with a Juris Doctor degree in 2017.
 Prior to enrolling in graduate school, she earned a Bachelor of Science degree in Accounting from the University of Saint Joseph – Connecticut, during which she gained experience in the banking and corporate sectors.

 Favorite part of my job: Working with fellow advocates during Maryland’s legislative session to pass laws which benefit low-to moderate-income communities.